Immune Support and Regulation

-The immune system is in charge of recognizing good cells as part of the body’s defense against threats such as infectious microorganisms and malignant cells.
+The immune system is in charge of cell recognition and non-cell recognition, being the body’s defense against threat such as infectious microorganisms and malignant cells.
 Immune response is the process by which the immune system attacks and defends against organisms and substances that attack the body’s systems and cause disease.
-By boosting immune response we help bodies to fight cancer cells, naturally.

 Key among the network of cells, tissues, and organs that work together to protect the body are white blood cells, or leukocytes, which function to seek out and destroy disease-causing organisms or substances.
-These leukocytes are also known are stored throughout the body in the lymph organs; the thymus, spleen, and bone marrow.
-Leukoctyes are also present in the body’s lymph nodes, as well as circulating through the body’s organs and nodes via lymphatic vessels and blood vessels.
+These leukocytes are also known as lymphoid organs because of where they are stored throughout the body, i.e. the thymus, spleen, and bone marrow.
+Leukocytes are also present in the body’s lymph nodes, as well as circulate through the body’s organs and nodes via lymphatic vessels and blood vessels.

 It has been found that the inhibition of angiogenesis leads to regression of solid tumors.
-Therefore it is thought that by inhibiting angiogenesis we can help to prevent the occurrence of microscopic metastases and keep the tumor “dormant”.
+For this, it is considered that inhibiting angiogenesis can be useful to prevent the occurrence of microscopic metastases and keep the tumor somewhat asleep.

-The immune-modulatory and anti-inflammatory components of the program are:
+The immunomodulatory and anti-inflammatory components of the program are:

-• Maitake and Shitake mushrooms, which are used with success in conventional hospitals in Japan for their anti-inflammatory properties.
+- Maitake and Shitake mushrooms used in conventional hospitals in Japan for its anti-inflammatory properties.

-• Green tea Extract, which through its polyphenols, counteracts free radical product and chronic inflammation of tissue hypoxia.
+- Green tea Extract, which through its polyphenols, counteract free radical product and chronic inflammation of tissue hypoxia.

-For more information about this or any other step in the alternative cancer treatment journey, contact us today.
+For more information about this or any other step in the journey, contact us today.